 The more time your child spends in front of a screen, the greater his or her risk is of becoming overweight.
 Access to screen time in the bedroom increases this risk.
 Don’t forget that advertisements aimed at children are often for unhealthy foods, which can affect your child’s desire to eat the bad stuff.

-Studies have shown that school aged kids who spend more than two hours a day with screen time are more likely to have social and emotional as well as attention problems.
-Video games in particular are linked with attention issues, and kids who watch lots of TV during the preschool years are more likely to have bullying behavior when they’re older.
+Studies have shown that school-aged kids who spend more than two hours a day with screen time are more likely to have social and emotional as well as attention problems.
+Video games, in particular, are linked with attention issues, and kids who watch lots of TV during the preschool years are more likely to have bullying behavior when they’re older.

-Time in front of screen is time that’s taken away from other things, and one of those things is often school work.
-School aged kids who have screens in their bedrooms tend to perform worse on tests than those who don’t.
+Time in front of the screen is time that’s taken away from other things, and one of those things is often school work.
+School-aged kids who have screens in their bedrooms tend to perform worse on tests than those who don’t.
 Learning isn’t just about grades, but they are an important indicator of how kids are doing academically, and screen time is certainly taking away from academic pursuits.